jejust/OBF_newsletter/blog/bosc-collaborationfest-2023.md

 ### SPARQL WR RO-Crate queries

 #### What was done

- * Made [SPARQL queries](https://github.com/RenskeW/runcrate-analysis/tree/main/test-prov) to answer provenance questions from ro-crate-manifest.json
+ * Made [SPARQL queries](https://github.com/RenskeW/runcrate-analysis/tree/main/test-prov) to answer provenance questions from ro-crate-manifest.json.

 #### Future work

- * Add more queries to the list
+ * Add more queries to the list.

 #### Questions to CoFest group